snowmeltarcade/projectbirdracing/documentation/technical_architecture/technical_architecture.md

 Github actions will be used for build automation.

 All merges to `main` will trigger a build and development release.
-A documentation build and release will also take place.
+A documentation build and release for botht he game code and scripting API will also take place.

 Pushes to all branches will have their code scanned using the `CodeQL` Github action.